 Answer: To stay in ketosis (carbs per day < 50 grams), your fruit options may feel limited.

 The carbs in avocados are mostly fiber so the net carbs are relatively low.
-Olives also provide more fat than carbohydrate.
+Olives also provide more fat than carbohydrates.

-Tomatoes are technically a fruit and fairly low in calories and carbs.
+Tomatoes are technically a fruit and are fairly low in calories and carbs.

 Raspberries or blackberries, are very high in fiber making them a good choice.